With Cypress reporter plugin, you can automatically populate cypress generated test results into your Test Runs in TestCollab.

 The results are meanwhile populated in TestCollab, the same can be checked by accessing the testcase execution details for the testplan.

-Hope this article helps in better integration with Cypress for more related articles check out this section of the user guide.
+For more related articles check out this section of the user guide.

 For any queries/suggestions please feel free to contact us at support@testcollab.com